mccanne/sharkfest/README.md

 * A comprehensive _type system_ embedded in the data itself
 * First-class types for "types as values"
 * Entities adapt to data types
-    * instead of being constrained by fixed set of schemas
+    * instead of being constrained by a rigid set of schemas

-And what if _the policy_ were enforced externally by the _type system_?
+And what if _policy_ was enabled by the flexible Zed _type system_ instead of rigid schemas?

 Before we can explain how this will work, let's give a quick tour of the Zed data model.